-Hi, I’m Kat and I’m a researcher based in Nottingham.
-I moved to Nottingham in 2009 having completed both my BA (English Language and Literature) and MA (Corpus Linguistics) at the University of Liverpool.
+Hi, I’m Kat and I’m a researcher based in Winchester.
+I completed both my BA (English Language and Literature) and MA (Corpus Linguistics) at the University of Liverpool, and in 2009 moved to Nottingham to carry out doctoral research.
 I passed my PhD viva in May 2013 and graduated from the University of Nottingham in December 2013.
-I currently teach at Birmingham City University, having previously taught at Oxford Brookes University, Queen Mary University of London and the University of Nottingham.
+I currently teach at Oxford Brookes University and Birmingham City University, having previously taught at Queen Mary University of London and the University of Nottingham.

 My PhD was on the media representation of the British women’s suffrage movement and you can read more about it on this page about women’s suffrage.
 My research interests include corpus linguistics, critical discourse analysis, digital humanities, gender, queer theory, language and ideology and language and politics.